AEONPHYTON/triathlon_analysis/README.md

 * Use the 02_event_extract.py to extract the race result (insert the API key and the folder to upload and save the file).
 All the 200.000 file is about 500 MB with a 12 hours of elaboration
 * Use the 03_race_extraction.py to extract all data about triathlon races (excluding duathlon, winter triathlon, aquathlon, and para-triathlon race, etc.).
 Some files are corrupted or without data, you can choose to delete them or modify them to have the information.
 * Use the header.csv file to set the header of the race result
+* Use the 04_data_cleaning_riathlon_race.ipynb for the first step of data cleaning
+* Use the 05_cleaning_....ipynb (... sprint and standard distance for male and female) for the second step of cleaning and make the train and test file

 Please note:
 Some race files have data corrupted, during the extraction the number of the file indicates the file is corrupted.
 Open the file and search the problem manually.
 In the error message, there's an indication about the problem.